sc0ttj/component/README.md

 Writing components this way means you can replace the `this.state = { ... }` line with third-party `useState` and `redux` style state managers and lets you write more "React-like" component patterns.

-For more "re-usable" components, you can move the `render` call to outside of the component function:
+For "re-usable" and nested components, you should move the `render` call to outside of the component function:

 ```js
 const liteComponent = props => {